vernvandamn/cleanroom/README.md

 I used the python script `lots_of_pics.py` located in the base directory to get the pictures

 ### Train and test script
-The model retrained against the images produces values that indicate the likelyhood of the object in the image.
+The model retrained against the images produces values that indicate the likelihood of the object in the image.

 ### Results
 The models didn't seem to produce the results I was looking for.
 I tried retraining a few different models, but none of the other models I tried would successfully retrain on the device.
-Either the process ran out of memory or the process was killed by the kernal by a reason I'm not sure of.
+Either the process ran out of memory or the process was killed by the kernel by a reason I'm not sure of.

 I don't know if there just wasn't enough images to produce a good